ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-12-practical-guide-for-making-tests-execution-result-reports-more-comprehensible.md

 ##### Behaviour

 The behaviour tab is handy for other members of the team.
 Here the results are grouped, according to the behaviour of the system under the test.
 Here are three levels of hierarchy: Epics, Feature, Story.
 While the results displayed under the Suites and Packages tab are grouped automatically, the results on this tab in the corresponding branch will be formed only if a test method or a class in the test code is entitled by the annotation @Epic, @Feature, @Story correspondingly.
-You needn’t use all three levels.
+You needn't use all three levels.
 Unmarked methods will be displayed here just as a list.

 ##### Categories